 - lightens clay soils and helps sandy soils, hold water

-- Pulls in and feeds earthworms and other beneficial soil microorganisms
+- attracts and feeds earthworms and other beneficial soil microorganisms

 - helps pH balance (acidity/alkalinity)